A recent study by Glassdoor indicated that 98 percent of applicants are rejected based on their resumes alone.

 Over the past week, we reached out to a number of hiring managers, recruiters and career coaches to find out exactly what they're looking for when they skim through your resume.
 After reading this article, you'll know exactly what your future employers are looking for when they read your resume.

 At Resume Worded, we believe that content is the most important element of your resume, so that’s the focus of these resume tips and tricks.
-If you're looking for a resume template that is ATS compatible, see our ATS resume templates.
+If you're looking for a resume template that is ATS-compatible — in other words, readable by automated computer screeners — see our ATS resume templates.

 If you want to confirm that your resume passes the ATS resume test, upload it to our resume scanner for a free ATS resume scan.

 Resume Tip #1: Use short, succinct bullet points.
 Not paragraphs.

 If a recruiter was to pick up your resume right now, how easy would it be for him/her to skim it in 30 seconds and get a sense of your experiences and accomplishments?
 This is what we call the '30 second skim', and your resume needs to be optimized for it.